agda/agda/doc/user-manual/tools/generating-latex.rst

 where :samp:`{latex-compiler}` could be :program:`pdflatex`,
 :program:`xelatex` or :program:`lualatex`, and :samp:`{file}.lagda` is a
 :ref:`literate Agda TeX file <literate-agda-tex>`.
-The source file must import the agda latex package by including the line ``\usepackage{agda}``.
+The source file is expected to import the LaTeX package ``agda`` by including the line ``\usepackage{agda}``.
 Only the top-most module is processed, like with lhs2tex but unlike with the :ref:`HTML-backend
 <generating-html>`.
 If you want to process imported modules you have
 to call ``agda --latex`` manually on each of those modules.

-The latex-backend checks if :file:`agda.sty` is found by the latex environment.
-If it isn't, a default :file:`agda.sty` is copied from Agda’s data directory into the working directory (and thus made available to the latex environment).
+The LaTeX backend checks if :file:`agda.sty` is found by the LaTeX environment.
+If it isn't, a default :file:`agda.sty` is copied from Agda’s data directory into the working directory (and thus made available to the LaTeX environment).
 Colors, fonts, spacing etc can be modified by editing :file:`agda.sty` and putting it somewhere where the latex environment can find it.